luffyjie/FPBrandColors/README.md

 ## Requirements

-FPBrandColors works on any iOS version and is compatible with both ARC and non-ARC projects.
+FPBrandColors works on any iOS & OSX version and is compatible with both ARC and non-ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation.framework
 * UIKit.framework